 - lower back

-An outbreak of guttate psoriasis is usually manageable, but complications can arise if a person does not receive treatment.
+An outbreak of guttate psoriasis is usually manageable, but as the rash can be very itchy, a person can get a secondary skin infection from scratching.

 - cardiovascular disease and high blood pressure